rafaellima61/rafaellima61/README.md

-### Olá, eu sou Rafael 👋
+### Hello!
+I'm Rafael 👋
-Sou desenvolvedor Front-end, apaixonado por criar experiências web e mobile de alto nível.
-Estudo continuamente em plataformas como Rocketseat e Udemy, focando em Java, Spring Backend e as tecnologias mais modernas do mercado.
-Tenho experiência prática em JavaScript, React.
+I'm a Front-end developer, passionate about creating high-level web and mobile experiences.
+I continually study on platforms such as Rocketseat and Udemy, focusing on Java, Spring Backend and the most modern technologies on the market.
+I have practical experience in JavaScript, React.

 <div align="center">
   <a href="https://github.com/rafaellima61">